1. Development of kittens

 -

-Once a kitten is born, she will seek out the mother cat's nipple.
-Kittens will paw at the mother's belly to encourage milk production.
+As soon as a kitten is born, she goes in search of the mother cat's teat.
+Kittens will paw at the mother's belly to stimulate milk production.

 -

-A newborn kitten is deaf and blind - they instinctively find their mother by smell and touch.
+A newborn kitten is deaf and blind.
+They find their mother instinctively based on smell and touch.

 -

-By the time a kitten is 9 days old, its birth weight has doubled.
+When a kitten is 9 days old, its birth weight has already doubled.

 -

-From day 10, the kittens' eyes open, but their vision still has to develop.
+From day 10, the kittens' eyes open, but their vision still needs to develop.

 -